NurlanTanatar/modbus_exporter/Readme.md

 - [ ] Add unit tests to ensure the correctness and reliability of the code.
 - [ ] Provide a more detailed explanation of the Modbus data retrieval process in the README, including any specific Modbus libraries or tools used.
 - [ ] Consider adding additional documentation on how to set up and configure Prometheus and Prometheus Pushgateway for monitoring and analysis.

-Feel free to customize the TODO section with specific tasks relevant to your project's needs.